Emotional intelligence is defined as having the ability to identify and manage one’s own emotions, as well as the emotions of others.

 If you don’t have self-regulation, practice being calm.
 Don’t shout at others.
 Be aware of how you act and try to control your negative reactions.
 People make mistakes sometimes as well.
 Hold yourself accountable and don’t blame others when you are the reason for the mistake.

-You are able to understand others and you can recognize their emotions.
-You feel comfortable in social situations and are able to communicate clearly.
-You have good listening and communication skills, and be comfortable in social situations.
+You are able to understand others and you can recognize their emotions, have good listening and communication skills, and be comfortable in social situations.